Skip navigation

 Most people who have an ICD implanted are able to go home from the hospital in 1 day.
 Most quickly they return to their normal activity level.
 Full recovery takes about 4 to 6 weeks.

-Ask your provider how much you can use the arm on the side of your body where the ICD was placed.
+Ask your cardiologist or surgeon how much you can use the arm on the side of your body where the ICD was placed.
 You may be advised not to lift anything heavier than 10 to 15 pounds (4.5 to 6.75 kilograms) and to avoid pushing, pulling, or twisting your arm for 2 to 3 weeks.
 You may also be told not to raise your arm above your shoulder for several weeks.

 When you leave the hospital, you will be given a card to keep in your wallet.
 This card lists the details of your ICD and has contact information for emergencies.
 You should always carry this wallet card with you.